YOWCT/yowct.github.io/README.md

 # Ottawa Civic Tech Website

-This site is currently under development and can be seend live in it's current state at [yowct.github.io](https://yowct.github.io/)
+This site is currently under development and can be see live in its current state at [yowct.github.io](https://yowct.github.io/).

 ## Landing Page Jekyll theme

-Jekyll theme based on [landing-page bootstrap theme ](http://startbootstrap.com/templates/landing-page/)
+Jekyll theme based on [landing-page bootstrap theme](http://startbootstrap.com/templates/landing-page/).

 ### Demo

-View this jekyll theme in action [here](https://swcool.github.io/landing-page-theme)
+View this jekyll theme in action [here](https://swcool.github.io/landing-page-theme).

 ## Hosted Using GitHub Pages

-Find out more about [GitHub Pages](https://pages.github.com/)
+Find out more about [GitHub Pages](https://pages.github.com/).

 ## Powered by Jekyll

-Find out more about [Jekyll](https://jekyllrb.com/)
+Find out more about [Jekyll](https://jekyllrb.com/).

 ## License